Azumaya loci of skein algebras: Categories of representations of the unrolled quantum groups

 such that, writing $ \adjustbox{valign=c}{ }$, $ \adjustbox{valign=c}{ }$, $ \adjustbox{valign=c}{ }$ and $ \adjustbox{valign=c}{ }$,

 the following equalities hold:

-Note that, by Lemma \ref{lemma_representations}, each of these operators is uniquely defined up to multiplication by a non zero scalar.
+Note that, by Items $(7)$, $(9)$ of Lemma \ref{lemma_representations}, each of these operators is uniquely defined up to multiplication by a non-zero scalar.
 Here and in all the paper, we use the convention that if a strand of a ribbon graph is colored by $\alpha \in \mathbb{C}$, we actually mean that it is colored by $V_{\alpha}$.
-The existence and explicit formulas for these operators will be derived from the work of Costantino-Murakami in \cite{CostantinoMurakami_6j} who compute such morphisms in the case of the (non unrolled) quantum group $U_q\mathfrak{sl}_2$ with $q$ a $2N$-root of unity.
+The existence and explicit formulas for these operators will be derived from the work of Costantino-Murakami in \cite{CostantinoMurakami_6j} who compute such morphisms in the case of the (non-unrolled) quantum group $U_q\mathfrak{sl}_2$ with $q$ a $2N$-root of unity.

 \begin{notations} Let $n \in \mathbb{N}$ and $\alpha, \beta \in \mathbb{C}$ such that $\alpha - \beta \in \{0, \ldots, N-1\}$.
 We write

 When $\alpha=\beta$, we set $\{\alpha, \alpha\}= \qbinom{\alpha}{\alpha}=1$.
 Let